oracle-livelabs/oci/managing-credentials-using-oci-vault/setup-oci-vault/oci-vault-setup-sandbox.md

 ## Task 2: Create a Vault

 We will now create a Vault in the target compartment, then add a key that will be used to encrypt a new secret.
-The secret could be anything, but for our example we will store a API-token.
+The secret could be anything, but for our example we will store an API-token.
 Note that you could add multiple secrets if needed.
 Using the following steps to create a vault, a key, and a secret.

 1. Login to the OCI Console
 2. Go to Menu > Identity & Security > Vault